 Drones have taken the world by storm, haven’t they?
 From buzzing around our local parks to capturing breathtaking aerial shots, these flying wonders are everywhere.

 But did you know there are two primary categories?
-Yep, you guessed it: military and regular.
+Yep, you guessed it: military and regular and underwater.

 Let’s embark on this journey to understand them better.